kemalk89/keycloak-configurator/README.md

 `npx keycloak-configurator --config config.json`

+> You can also run only ```npx keycloak-configurator``` without the config parameter.
+Than it will take the config.json depicted above as default.

+> To use the defaults but specify only the baseUrl run ```npx keycloak-configurator connectionConfig:baseUrl http://localhost:8084/```

 # FAQ
-## Keycloak has already en export feature.
+## Keycloak has already an export feature.
 Why do I need this tool?
 True, but for example keycloaks export feature will not export the users.